nihathrael/enumset_benchmark/README.md

 [Chris Wellons in "The cost of Java's EnumSet"](https://nullprogram.com/blog/2021/04/23/).

 We compare:
-* Using an integer Bitmask
+* Using an integer bitfield
 * Using `EnumSet`
 * Using `Set#of(Object, Object, Object)`
 * Using `HashSet`